Clearlake Truck Accident Lawyers

 The city, state, or municipality may also be liable if the accident was due to dangerous road conditions.
 Common issues on the road include poor design, defects (such as uneven pavement, road obstructions, faded markings, etc.), inadequate warning signs, and missing traffic signals and lights.

-Our Clearlake lawyers specializing in truck accidents can help identify the parties that should be liable for your case.
-Call us today at (888) 488-1391 to see how we can help.
+Our Clearlake lawyers who handle truck accident cases can help identify the parties that should be liable for your case.
+We can gather evidence and assess relevant records.

-To establish liability for your personal injury claim, you’ll need good Clearlake truck accident lawyers to help you prove the following elements:
+To establish liability through negligence for your personal injury claim, you have to prove its essential elements.
+Clearlake truck accident lawyers can help you demonstrate the following:

-- Breach of Duty of Care — Next, we will prove that there was a breach of duty.
+• Breach of Duty of Care — Next, we will work to help you prove that there was a breach of duty.
 An example of this would be a driver who didn’t take their mandatory breaks or used alcohol or drugs while on duty.
-For commercial trucking companies (FedEx, UPS, CRST, Swift Transportation, Stevens Transport, and others), failure to maintain their fleet according to the laws and regulations is an example of their breach of duty.
+For commercial trucking companies (FedEx, USPS, CRST, Swift Transportation, Stevens Transport, and others), failure to maintain their fleet according to the laws and regulations is an example of their breach of duty.

-- Causation — For the third element, our Clearlake truck accident attorneys will show causation, that the damages you incurred were due to the defendant’s breach of duty.
+• Causation — For the third element, our Clearlake truck accident attorneys must prove that the damages you incurred were due to the defendant’s breach of duty.

-- Damages — Lastly, we will show that you have suffered damages.
+• Damages — Lastly, we must show that you have suffered damages.
 These include medical bills, pay stubs to prove lost wages, auto body shop estimates for repairs, etc.

 Similar to car accidents, truck accident damages are categorized into two categories: compensatory and non-compensatory.
 Compensatory damages are further divided into economic and non-economic losses.
 Non-compensatory damages are also referred to as punitive damages.

-- Punitive Damages — Courts may determine that the defendant acted recklessly or intentionally in some trucking accident cases.
+• Punitive Damages — In some rare cases, courts may determine that the defendant acted recklessly or intentionally.
 For instance, punitive damages may be awarded if a case involves a drunk truck driver or a company that hired someone with no commercial driver’s license.
-The court may also award punitive damages if the log and inspection books are falsified.
+The court may also award punitive damages if the log and inspection books are intentionally falsified.

 Suarez v.
-Premium Packing (settled on 9/26/2023) – Settlement involving a man who sustained multiple orthopedic injures and a mild traumatic brain injury when he was run over by a food truck.– TINA ESHGHIEH
+Premium Packing (settled on 9/26/2023) – Settlement involving a man who sustained multiple orthopedic injures and a mild traumatic brain injury when he was run over by a food truck.

 What Should You Do After A Truck Accident In California?

-What you do after a truck accident can affect the compensation you can recover.
-Here are the steps you should take after an accident:
+What you do after a truck accident can affect the compensation you may pursue.
+Here are the steps you can take after an accident:

-- Call The Police — The next step is to contact the police.
+2. Call the Police — The next step is to contact the police.
 A police report can be very helpful in establishing the facts of your case.

-If there were any eyewitnesses, ensure you also get their contact information.
-Then, take photos of the damages to your vehicle, the truck, and the accident scene.
+If there were any eyewitnesses, get their contact information.
+Then, take photos of the damage to your vehicle, the truck, and the accident scene.

-- Contact An Attorney — The final step is to get in touch with the best Clearlake truck accident lawyers.
-They can help you negotiate with insurance companies and represent you in court.
-Having a lawyer can also improve your chances of obtaining compensation.
-Let us help with your case.
-Call Arash Law at (888) 488-1391 so we can evaluate your claim.
+6. Contact an Attorney — The final step is to get in touch with our Clearlake truck accident lawyers.
+We can help you negotiate with insurance companies and represent you in court.

 What Should I Do If An Insurance Company Calls Me?

-It’s crucial to retain legal counsel as soon as possible.
+It’s crucial to retain legal counsel promptly.
 You may refer the adjusters to your Clearlake truck accident attorneys if asked to give a recorded statement.

 The statute of limitations refers to the timeframe that a victim can file a personal injury lawsuit against the party responsible for the accident.
 If the victim fails to file within the period, they can no longer seek compensation for their injury.
 In California, the statute of limitations is generally two years from the date of the injury.